Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 • Trek Grade: Moderate to Strenuous.
 Suitable for fit beginners with proper acclimatization

-• Accommodation: 5-star hotel in Kathmandu, luxury lodges with up to 4,000m private bathrooms.
-Best available teahouses above 3500m.
+• Accommodation: 5-star hotel in Kathmandu, luxury lodges with up to 3,820m private bathrooms.
+5 nights best-available premium teahouses (above Deboche)

 • Meals Included: All meals on trek, including 15 breakfasts, 11 lunches, and 11 dinners.